Lenoftawa/RP/ETH-only LEB8s RPIP.md

 To maintain competitiveness, it is crucial to consider an interim measure that loosens the RPL staking requirement.

 ## Considerations
-The solution should not interfere with the timeline for Saturn 1, must be simple to implement, not undermine the value of staking RPL, and avoid negatively impacting layuer 2 RocketPool protocols like Nodeset and RocketLend.
+The solution must not interfere with the timeline for Saturn 1, must be simple to implement, must not undermine the value of staking RPL, and should avoid negatively impacting layer 2 RocketPool protocols like Nodeset and RocketLend.

 ### Nodeset and RocketLend
 Layer 2 RocketPool protocols have been designed to function within the current tokenomics, so any changes should maintain demand for rETH and preserve the incentive for Node Operators to stake RPL.

 ### Saturn

-Overly generous rewards for ETH-only LEB8s might diminish the appeal of transitioning to Saturn Megapools once they become available.
+The rewards for ETH-only LEB8s cannot be overly generous, as this will diminish the appeal of transitioning to Saturn Megapools once they become available.

 The delivery schedule for Saturn 1 is already challenging, in fact it is the primary motivation for this proposal.
 Delivering this interim measure cannot be allowed to intefere with Saturn development.